josemotta/IoT.Starter.Api/gpio-base/readme.md

 #### irdb-get

-As reported by [ArchLinux Lirc](https://wiki.archlinux.org/index.php/LIRC "ArchLinux Lirc"), apps should search the [remotes database](http://lirc-remotes.sourceforge.net/remotes-table.html "DB") in order to obtain the definition of scancodes to keymaps required to allow LIRC to manage a remote.
+As reported by [ArchLinux Lirc](https://wiki.archlinux.org/index.php/LIRC "ArchLinux Lirc"), apps are able to search the [remotes database](http://lirc-remotes.sourceforge.net/remotes-table.html "DB") in order to obtain the definition of scancodes to keymaps required to allow LIRC to manage a remote.

 	$ irdb-get find stream
 	atiusb/atiusb.lircd.conf